Colored-Gaussian Multiple Descriptions: Spectral and Time-Domain Forms: Introduction

-This paper is organized as follows.
-In section~\ref{sec:prelim}, we provide the preliminaries.
-Then, in Section~\ref{sec:qrdf}, we propose a test channel, which provides a new interpretation of the QG MD RDF.
-We derive the optimal distortion spectra in Section~\ref{sec:spectral}.
-With the test channel in mind, we present, in Section~\ref{sec:mask}, an SD time-domain scheme which encodes a source subject to a distortion mask.
-Then, in Section~\ref{sec:mdscheme}, we extend the SD time-domain scheme of Section~\ref{sec:mask} to the MD case.
+The paper is organized as follows.
+Section~\ref{sec:prelim} provides the preliminaries.
+Then, Section~\ref{sec:qrdf} proposes a differential test channel, which provides a new interpretation of the QG MD RDF of \cite{ozarow:1980} and \cite{chen:2009}.
+The optimal distortion spectra are derived in Section~\ref{sec:spectral}.
+With the test channel in mind, Section~\ref{sec:mask} presents an SD time-domain scheme, which encodes a source subject to a distortion mask.
+Then, the remaining part of Section~\ref{sec:mdscheme} extends the SD time-domain scheme of Section~\ref{sec:mask} to the MD case.
 Conclusions are in Section~\ref{sec:conclusion}.
 Longer proofs are deferred to the appendices.